Hudson Soft · Flagship Franchise

 Famicom Mass Market

 The Famicom port of Bomberman (1985) was a significant step up from the PC-88 original - not merely in audiovisual terms, but in the clarity and personality of its presentation.
-The white-suited Bomberman character became visually established; the maze design gained aesthetic coherence; the enemy creatures acquired names and character.
+The white-suited Bomberman character became visually established; the maze design gained aesthetic coherence; the enemy creatures acquired names and distinct movement patterns.

 PC Engine - Multiplayer Revolution